-Chinese Medicine, The Fall and the Metal Element
+Chinese Medicine, Ayurveda, Autumn and the Metal Element

-I wish you a graceful surrender into fall and a deepening of self awareness as we venture into this darker time of year.
+Let me know in the comments below what practices you like to do in the fall.
+Wishing you a graceful surrender into fall and a deepening of self-awareness as we venture into this darker time of year.